-Old-age benefit (provident fund): A lump sum is paid equal to employer and employee contributions plus 5.25% interest a year.
+Old-age benefit (provident fund): A lump sum equal to employer and employee contributions plus 5.5% interest a year is paid.

-Additional benefit scheme: A lump sum calculated on the basis of the value of the old-age lump-sum benefit times 0.75% times the number of years of contributions, up to a maximum.
+Additional benefit scheme: A lump sum based on the value of the old-age lump-sum benefit multiplied by 0.33% multiplied by the number of years of contributions, up to 100,000 rupees.